velten-group/data-analysis-course/exercises/README.md

 # Exercises
 Here you can find the exercises for the course.
 New exercises will be added throughout the course.
-To complete the exerise, download the `.Rmd` file by a right-click on the code link and open it in RStudio to edit the code and complete the tasks.
+To complete the exercise, download the `.Rmd` file by a right-click on the code link and open it in RStudio to edit the code and complete the tasks.

 ## Preparatory exercises